KALYDECO® Results

 After taking KALYDECO:

-Sweat chloride decreased on average by -53 mmol/L compared to placebo at Week 48.
+Sweat chloride decreased on average by -53 mmol/L compared to placebo through Week 48.

 Sweat chloride is a measure of the amount of salt in a person's sweat.
 A decrease in sweat chloride levels does not mean there will be an improvement in lung function (FEV1).